lucacros/2324_Projet2A_PedaleGuitare/README.md

 - User interface
 - Tests and adjustments

+### 🕡 Control of the Parameters
+First of all, let's take control of the parameters to be modified using a potentiometer.

+We describe the ** B10K potentiometer utilisation** HERE
 ### 🔊 A Simple Reverb
 #### 🔊 Faust
 How do you code in Faust?
 Go to https://faustide.grame.fr/